 The visa and immigration process is often the part about travel and relocating to a new country that deters most people from taking the next step in their journey towards what essentially should be a new and exciting experience.

-The Express Entry System
+Explaining The Express Entry System vs Provincial Nomination Program

 How Do I Apply Via The Express Entry System?

-The Provincial Nominee Program is an agreement held between the Canadian government and local provinces, which allows 11 out of Canada’s 13 provinces and territories to nominate a large number of international candidates with job offers for permanent residency.
-The program was created to promote growth and progress in the local workforce.
+The Provincial Nominee Program (PNP) is an agreement held between the Canadian government and local provinces, which allows 11 out of Canada’s 13 provinces and territories to nominate a large number of international candidates with job offers for permanent residency.
+IRCC created the program to promote growth and progress in the local workforce.
 Each province has its own set of criteria and is regulated by its own immigration program.

 How Do I Apply via the Provincial Nominee Program?